NetwerkExamineringDigitalisering/NED-OOAPI/README.md

 - [Glossary](glossary.md) describing all terms and definitions used within the ecosystem.
 - [Party directory](Party-Directory.md) with all Parties that are currently active in the ecosystem.
 - [OOAPI Specification relevant to this project](specification/v5/docs.html)

+The specification and the relevant information can be found in the link: [OOAPI Specification relevant to this project](specification/v5/docs.html)
+An adapted and shortend version of the yaml file for the MBO-OKE can be found [here](specification/ooapiv5_MBO.yaml)

 # Working Documents
 - [uitwerking terugkomdag 23 mei 2022](doc/documents/Examinering%20mbo%20-%20terugkomdag%2023mei%20-%20verwerkt.pdf)